shaloo/docs.arcana/docs/howto/integrate_auth/integrate_rainbow.md

 In this tutorial, you will learn how to integrate a Web3 application that uses [RainbowKit](https://www.rainbowkit.com/) with [Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md).
 RainbowKit works with [wagmi](https://wagmi.sh/) that allows Web3 application users to easily switch between multiple wallets within a single application.
 Arcana offers a custom wagmi connector that can be used to enable Arcana wallet for applications using RainbowKit.

+!!! caution "No need to install Auth SDK"

+      If you are using the Auth wagmi Connector for RainbowKit then you simply follow the instructions below.
+This connector includes the Auth SDK.
+You do not need to install Arcana Auth SDK separately.
+No need to create a provider.

 ## Prerequisites

-* Developers need to log into the Arcana Developer Dashboard: {% include "./text-snippets/db_portal_url.md" %} to register and configure application settings for using the Wagmi `ArcanaConnector`.
+* Developers need to log into the Arcana Developer Dashboard: {% include "./text-snippets/db_portal_url.md" %} to register and configure application settings for using the wagmi `ArcanaConnector`.

 * Select the **Auth** tab in the dashboard and choose from a list of supported authentication mechanisms to customize the user onboarding experience.